cnelson20/cjnsh/README.md

 ## Features
 - Semicolon parsing
-- Quote handling (and within them newlines)
+- Quote handling
+- Ability to escape quotes / other backslashes
 - Replacement of ~ with home directory
 - Pipe
 - Redirection to, from files

 - user, directory printout at prompt

-## To Do
-- Removing the backslash from escaped characters
+### Bugs

+- Will seg fault if any token is \' or \"
+- User entering token as \\ does not process into one backslash

 ## Function List